Distributive-Network/dcp-node-example/README.md

 # dcp-node-example

-NodeJS Example project for DCP
+NodeJS Example project for DCP.
+It shows how to deploy a DCP job whilst receiving events describing the current state of the job, processing results as they are received, and so on.

 Fork this github repository to get running quickly with DCP on NodeJS.